How To Develop Your Bug Out Location Into A Homestead Survival Safe Haven

 Long term fuel storage is crucial in all survival situations, but fuels must be stored properly and safely to keep, especially long term gasoline storage.

 When seed saving and seed storage, you must do it right.
-Learn how to properly save seeds so they'll thrive next planting season.
+Learn how to store seeds so they'll thrive the next planting season.

-The only person who is qualified to build YOUR Best Everyday Carry (EDC) is YOU.
-Learn the best practices, truths and mistakes to take into consideration.
+The only person qualified to build YOUR Best Everyday Carry (EDC) is YOU.
+To do it right, you must avoid these common mistakes and pitfalls.

 Use strategic relocation to find a safe, defendable location to call home.
 Your choice of location WILL determine your survival fate.